rbuckton/proposal-statements-as-expressions/README.md

 this strawman seeks to explore the feasability of defining expression-forms for other statements.
 To frame this discussion and establish an overall scope for this proposal, at this time we are only considering expression forms for a limited set of statements.
-As such, all declarations that do not already have an expression form are out of scope for the purposes of this proposal.
+As such, all declarations that do not already have an expression form are out of scope for the purposes of this proposal, though they may be explored in a later proposal.

 ## Status